SAP/spartacus-docs/_pages/home/pre-release-information.md

 This document describes what is included in the latest pre-release of Spartacus libraries, such as `next` and `rc` libraries.

-For release highlights, see [https://sap.github.io/cloud-commerce-spartacus-storefront-docs/release-information/].
+- For an overview of what's included in a specific release, see [Release Information]({{ site.baseurl }}{% link _pages/release-information.md %}].

-For information on specific code changes for a particular release, see the [development release notes](https://github.com/SAP/cloud-commerce-spartacus-storefront/releases).
+- For information on specific code changes for a particular release, see the [development release notes](https://github.com/SAP/cloud-commerce-spartacus-storefront/releases).

+### Release 2.0

+No pre-release libraries available yet.

 ### Release 1.5 and earlier

-As release 1.5 of our libraries was published February 26, 2020, there are no pre-release libraries available at this time.

-We're currently working on 2.0 release.
-We'll be publishing pre-release libraries for 2.0 soon.
+Pre-release libraries no longer published for these versions, as the final release of these libraries was published.

 ### Questions?